andrewrgoss/andrewrgoss.com/content/resources.md

 <a href="https://interviewing.io" target="_blank">interviewing.io</a>

 #### Learn To Code
 Programming and computer science are becoming more popular than ever.
 As a result, there are an increasingly huge number of resources and tutorials being produced for beginners who want to learn to code, ranging from books to online tutorials to interactive websites to massive open online courses (MOOCS).
-This can be overwhelming for beginners – there are almost too many resources available, and it’s difficult to figure out where to start.
+This can be overwhelming for beginners – there are almost too many resources available, and it's difficult to figure out where to start.
 This page offers a curated list of resources for both new developers and developers looking to advance their skills and learn a new language/framework.<br>
 <a href="http://ashleymcnamara.github.io/learn_to_code" target="_blank">ashleymcnamara.github.io/learn_to_code</a>

 #### LeetCode